typesense/typesense-website/docs-site/content/guide/syncing-data-into-typesense.md

+---
+description: "Strategies for keeping Typesense in sync with a primary database: bulk polling, change-data-capture, queue-based pipelines, and import API patterns."
+---

 # Syncing Data into Typesense

 Typesense offers a REST-ful API that you can use to keep data from your primary database in sync with Typesense.